robisonJohn/Community-Table/README.md

 P(t) = (1 - (t / s))

 <p>Therefore, the expected value of some good X that has a market value price of r at time t is equal to the following: </p>

 E[X] = r * (1 - (t / s))

 <p>Similarly, we know that New York City law dictates that any organization can make deductions on their annual taxes for charitable food donations.
-In particular, you can deduct t</p>
+In particular, you can deduct 25% of the fair-market value of any good you donate off your tax returns. </p>